Black Labs shed.

 In the spring, he usually has cabin fever so bad that he longs to be outside anyway.
 So by all means put your dog out side if you are able.
 He will acclimate better to the weather and when the shedding begins he/she can roll, shake, shimmy and do all those energetic dog-lab things and they will lose a ton of hair.

 People think a lot of the time that their lab gets cold outside.
 After some of the things I have seen our boy Guinness go through I am almost convince he is totally oblivious to the weather.
 One time my daughter took him down to the river to for a walk and as soon as he got out of the truck he ran over and hopped in the river.
 It was February..
 In Western Montana.
 So I guess what I am saying is that he/she will be fine outside, except for missing you if you are not out there too.

 We also use a rubber bristle brush on him.
 Not the wire type.
 A wire brush works, but it is harsh and abrasive.
 Use a rubber tooth soft brush.
 The

 rubber bristle brush will remove the loose hair and at the same time massage the underlying skin to speed up and promote the new growth to get rid of the old shed hair quicker.
 If you can brush him every evening for about 10 days or so you will find that the amount of shed hair produced is greatly reduced.
 And… as an added bonus, your dog will love you for it.
 It feels really good.
 We use a specific Hertzko brush, my wife calls it the purple brush.
 It seems to be what we have ended up with after lots of trial and error.
-It is on Amazon for a pretty good price.
-Here is a link to it.
+There are several varieties on Chewy for a pretty good price.
+Here is a link to them.
 I know they make different ones for cats and dogs of all sizes, but this one seems to be good on a Black Lab.